-This simple, easy recipe makes a single 9-inch (23-cm)-diameter shortening pie crust.
+This simple, easy recipe makes a single 9-inch pie crust.
 One and a half recipes should do for a covered pie such as a lattice top crust, or for pie crust art.

-Quantities for one recipe are given first, with numbers for 1-1/2 shown in parentheses and italics after.
+Quantities for one recipe are given first, with numbers for one and a half shown in parentheses and italics after.

-Sift the flour (with a sieve or a flour sifter) and then measure it.
+Sift the flour and then measure it.
 Resift it into a bowl along with the salt.
 Add the shortening and use a pastry blender to mix it with the flour until it’s the size of small peas.
 (If you don’t have a pastry blender, you can use two forks or your fingers.)

-Using your fingers, mix in the ice water, 1 tablespoon (15ml) at a time.
+Using your fingers, mix in the ice water, 1 tablespoon at a time.
 Mix just until it holds together, only a few seconds.
-Press the dough into a flat disk using your hands.
+Press the dough into a flat disk.

 Sprinkle a little flour on a cool, dry surface and place the dough on it.
 Sprinkle a little more flour on top of the dough.
 Rub a little flour onto the rolling pin so it won’t stick.